Morgenrote-Team/Morgenroete-Beta/0_Changelog.md

 - Scientific Assistants, not Scientists will accompany Mountaineers.
 - Geologist may spawn after successful ascent.

+Geology:
+- Added "The Highest Mountain" action for Geologist.
+This is a small JE to search for the highest mountain in the Himalayas.
+- Added a third tab for geologist for better overview.

 Submarine Cable:
 - Complete Rework of the Transatlantic Cable.
 Transatlantic Cable is only one of three Submarine Cables.
 - Added Suez India Cable.
 This expedition becomes available after the Transatlantic Cable.